rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.1.2">5.31.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.31.2 RDA Definition and scope
+## 5.31.2 RDA definition and scope

 <a name="5.31.2.1">5.31.2.1</a> A place that is associated with the printing, duplicating, casting, etc., of a published manifestation.